adamiturabi/arabic-tutorial-book/docs/index.md

 In Arabic, in terms of their form, nouns that designate animate beings are in three categories:

-1. There are separate nouns for the male and female animate being and the nouns are similar to each other.
+1. There are separate nouns for the male and female animate being and the nouns match to each other.
 2. There are separate nouns for the male and female animate being but the nouns are unrelated.
 3. The same noun is used for both sexes.

 We will discuss each of these categories below.

-#### Similar nouns for male and female animate beings
+#### Matching nouns for male and female animate beings

 In Arabic for some nouns that designate animate beings, the nouns for both sexes match each other.
 Here are some examples:
 <!--